bitblit/PortsOfCall/README.md

 are, and wo which ports they are connected.
 Moreover, which port they are on can change over time.
 PortsOfCall combines an architecture for searching the various attached ports, trying to detect what device is attached to them, with wrappers that can then be attached to the port and used as abstractions for the device itself.
-While I mean for it to have a plugin architecture, the main devices I mean to support out of the box are GPS units and OBD-II devices for cars.
+While I mean it to have a plugin architecture, the main devices I mean to support out of the box are GPS units and OBD-II devices for cars.

 ## Installation